FiendFyre5/Blank/index.md

 <img src="me.jpeg" height="500" width = "300">

  I'm a Computer Science, Mathematics and Machine learning enthusiast, working towards a _BS in Computer Science_ at UC San Diego, with an expected graduation date of June 2023.
 	 I'm currently doing my research under [Prof Niema Moshiri](https://niema.net/) to build Scalable tools for studying viral evolution.
 Our research is geared upon inferring properties of a real epidemic using only viral sequences learned from the various dependencies of virus transmissions and the patient's genomic sequences.
-In my free time, you can find me painting my heart out or **try** hiking.
-> "try"
-> I have also been part of a Teaching and Mentoring program for middle school and budding high school kids for the past 4 years.
+	I have also been part of a Teaching and Mentoring program for middle school and budding high school kids for the past 4 years.
 We have been working to increase Diversity and engagement of underepresented students in STEM fields.
 	 I have also worked with IIT Bombay!
 Click [here](./ResumeLV.docx) to see my resume.

 ```
 print("Hello World")
 ```